KitanoB/OCP17-NotesAndResources/content/docs/overview/index.md

 ---
-title: 'Overview'
+title: 'OCP In a Nutshell'
 date: 2024-11-24T15:16:39+10:00
 draft: false
 weight: 1
-summary: Get an overview of the OCP Java 17 exam, including topics, prerequisites, and study tips.
+summary: The OCP Java 17 exam (1Z0-829) is all about testing your Java SE 17 knowledge—50 questions, 90 minutes, and a passing score of 68%.
+It covers everything from functional programming to modules and concurrency.
+Prep time depends on experience.
+Beginners might need 6-9 months, while seasoned devs could get it done in 2-4.
+If you're serious about Java, this cert's worth a look.
+If you're gearing up for the OCP Java 17 exam, here's a friendly rundown to help you navigate the essentials.
 ---

-If you're gearing up for the OCP Java 17 exam, here's a friendly rundown to help you navigate the essentials.
 Actually, it's not more than my personal notes based on my readings.
 [BOOK](https://www.oreilly.com/library/view/ocp-oracle-certified/9781119864585/).
 If you want to know, I passed the OCA Java 8 exam in 2024.
-I'm a Java and Kotlin Developer with 4 years of experience.
+I'm a Java and Kotlin Developer with 4 years of experience..

 ## Exam Overview